vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

  The system sends a query or instruction to the data and only the results will get back to the user.
 The results are often akin to a form of _aggregation_ of the data.
 This can be in the shape of traditional statistics like the mean, or it can be more intricate like a machine learning model.
+When data is aggregated, it doesn't have a direct link with an individual anymore.
+Because the aggregated data cannot be be traced back to the individuals from the dataset, it is generally considered that the personal data remains private.

 Aggregating the data does not ensure complete protection of person-level information, but it certainly makes it less likely that this will happen.
 It is usually the case that the larger